 The Dream of Two Centuries

-The Fitzptrick brothers made their dream come true one hundred years ago: they built a beautiful, state-of-the-art hotel in downtown Washington, Georgia.
+The Fitzpatrick brothers made their dream come true one hundred years ago: they built a beautiful, state-of-the-art hotel in downtown Washington, Georgia.
 Now, almost exactly 100 years after its first opening, their dream has been reborn.
-Jim Carter of Philomath and his partners Mike and Christy Todd of Athens, and Amit Mehta (Christy’s father) have brought this Queen Anne Style hotel back to life with years of work, sweat and dedication.
+Jim Carter of Philomath and his partners Mike and Christy Todd of Athens, and Amit Mehta (Christy’s father) have brought this Queen Anne Style hotel back to life with years of work, sweat, and dedication.

 A Little History

-What was it like to stay there in it’s early days?
+What was it like to stay there in its early days?
 Carter and the Todds are still trying to find out.
 Carter has spoken with at least one person who remembers living there in 1949.
 Anyone who has been there or has memorabilia from this early era is encouraged to contact them at (706) 742-7264.
 Carter has located one early photograph which depicts this regal structure as it was in 1918.
 A barber is caring for his customers on the deeply tree-shaded sidewalk.
-A shop owner has displayed the latest in women’s fashions outside the store, and a row of neatly spaced, vintage automobiles share the curbside with a bicycle.
+A shop owner has displayed the latest in women’s fashion outside the store and a row of neatly spaced, vintage automobiles share the curbside with a bicycle.

-The downstairs floor of the original Hotel housed several commercial spaces including a barber shop, grocery, hardware store and a restaurant.
+The downstairs floor of the original hotel housed several commercial spaces including a barber shop, grocery, hardware store, and a restaurant.
 The original clientele ranged from school teachers who needed a place to live, to salesmen and travelers who simply needed overnight accommodations.
 The restaurant was known for its fine food.
 People would travel from throughout middle Georgia to the hotel for a family outing and delicious Sunday meal.
-One could even disembark at the train station in Washington and arrive at the Hotel doorstep via a mule drawn trolley.
+One could even disembark at the train station in Washington and arrive at the hotel doorstep via a mule-drawn trolley.

-Prior Planning ….
-Group Effort ….
-Experience
+Prior Planning… Group Effort… Experience

 Since 1951, the building has remained empty.
-A few other individuals have had similar visions to resurrect this hotel, but were unable to complete the project.
-It is reasonable to ask why Carter and the Todds have succeeded, because it took more than just having a dream.
+A few other individuals have had similar visions to resurrect this historic hotel, but were unable to complete the project.
+It is reasonable to ask why Carter and the Todds have succeeded because it took more than just having a dream.
 It took more than just finding funding.
 It took more than just trying to figure out how to remove a cottonwood tree which had grown through the back wall and two stories up into the building.
 It took more than the ability to correct 50 years of structural neglect and water damage.

-It took careful planning, research, back breaking work and vision.
-‘We made a plan from the very beginning,’ stated Christy Todd.
+It took careful planning, research, back-breaking work, and vision.
+“We made a plan from the very beginning,” stated Christy Todd.
 There were three months of intense planning and scheduling completed before the first brick was even touched.
 They also had to ask lots of questions.
-There were issues concerning funding, grants, loans and how to hire high level experts to deal with special problems.
+There were issues concerning funding, grants, loans and how to hire high-level experts to deal with special problems.

 Experience and a careful division of labor was also the key to success.
 Carter has not only renovated his own 1840’s home, but was instrumental in renovating other projects such as the Lyndon House in Athens.
 Mike Todd is an engineer with years of experience in renovation work.
 He met Jim Carter while working on an 1830’s renovation project, in Athens.
 Mike’s wife, Christy has been instrumental in navigating and completing the reams of paperwork required for writing the grant.
 She is currently focused on the public relations aspects of this project.
 Mr. Mehta is an experienced financial manager and fulfills his portion of the partnership by diligently attending to the management of funds.
 All four partners began this project by injecting their own savings into the original purchase of the hotel.
 Their current personal funds are low, but with the infusion of grant money and loans, they have been able to persevere.